Post by Dana Donofree, AnaOno Founder and CEO

 I am a mother, diagnosed with metastatic breast cancer at the age of 34.

-I want to “own” my new “flatness” at NYFW.
+I want to "own" my new "flatness" at New York Fashion Week.
 It is crazy, and scary, and yet empowering and life changing.
 I walk to feel beautiful without my breasts.

 I fear losing myself because of what this disease has taken from me.